-Walking on Fox Glacier on the South Island of New Zealand is possibly the best thing I have ever done in the cold.
+Walking on Fox Glacier on the South Island of New Zealand is possibly the best thing I have done in the cold.

 We took a helicopter tour out of the Fox Glacier township, opting to land and walk on the Fox Glacier.

-The photos don’t really do it justice as it is difficult to capture the vastness, incredible beauty and complete quiet.
+The photos don’t do it justice as it is difficult to capture the vastness, incredible beauty and complete quiet.

 Back up in the air, we more of the glaciers as we fly back to base: